YordanGeorgiev/qto/README.md

 ## 5. AUTOMATED FULL DEPLOYMENT ON AWS  IN 35 MINUTES
 This section WILL provide you will with ALL required steps to get a fully functional instance of the qto application in aws in about 35 min with 3 commands.
+Do just copy paste the commands into your shell and not cd into different directories - this deploymet has been tested more than 30 times succesfully by exactly reproducting those steps.